 Job Openings — With relatively fewer people seeking employment, a job shortage changed to a worker shortage under Obama.
-The Department of Labor reported that the number of unfilled job openings more than doubled during Obama’s time, hitting just under 6 million in July 2016.
+The Department of Labor reported that the number of unfilled job openings nearly doubled during Obama’s time, hitting just under 6 million in July 2016.
 That was at the time the highest in the more than 16 years that Labor Department statisticians had tracked this number.

 Unemployment — The unemployment rate was high when Obama took office — 7.8 percent — and it continued to get worse in his first year.
 It peaked at 10 percent in October 2009 and didn’t drop below 9 percent until two years after that.

 But slowly, and more or less steadily, the rate improved.
 By the time Obama left office, the jobless rate had dropped 3 full percentage points, an improvement exceeded only by the slightly bigger declines during the Clinton and Kennedy-Johnson administrations.

 By the time Obama left office, the jobless rate was down to 4.8 percent — well below the historical norm of 5.6 percent (the median rate for all the months since Truman’s inauguration in January 1949 and the end of the Obama administration).